Getting Started with Pandas and Matplotlib

 Now we have been introduced to loc & iloc, let's use them to answer two questions about our cities dataset.

-What is the population of Auckland?
+What is the Population of Auckland?

 We can answer this using loc, selecting the auckland row and the population column: